littlecourage/headcase/README.md

 # Project Highlights

 One major challenge of this project was creating an audio player from scratch.
 I chose to utilize the HTMLAudioElement API, which gave me access to the properties and methods of ```<audio>``` elements while also giving me the flexibility of custom styling.
-These event listners are applied in the ```componentDidMount``` function.
+These event listeners are applied in the ```componentDidMount``` function.

 ```js
   componentDidMount() {